 where ln⁡(y0,t) is the log sales of the focal product at week t. time is the term which captures any potential trend during the estimation period (Song & Witt, 2003). ln⁡(p0,t-j) and ln⁡(pm,t-j) represent the log price of the focal product and a competitive product, m, at week t-j.
-Feature0,t-j and Display0,t-j represents the Feature dummy for the focal product at week t-j.
+Feature0,t-j and Display0,t-j represents the feature and the display dummy variables for the focal product at week t-j.
 Four_week_dummyd is the dth four-week-dummy variable.
 CalendarEventc, t-v is the dummy variable for the cth calendar event at week t-v.
-The dummy variable represents the week of the calendar event when v=0, and the week before the event if v=1. c takes the values from 1 to 9 representing all the calendar events. αj, β0,j, γ0,j,βm,j, γn,j, θd, δc,v,τ are the parameters. εt is the error term and we assume εt~iid0,σ2.
+The dummy variable represents the week of the calendar event when v=0, and the week before the event if v=1. c takes the values from 1 to 9 representing all the calendar events. αj, β0,j, γ0,j,βm,j, γn,j, θd, δc,v,τ are the parameters. εt is the error term and is assumed that εt~iid0,σ2.
 L is the order of the lags and is set as 2.
 M, N, and P are the numbers of selected competitive price, Feature, and Display variables for the product category.

-The specified general ADL model, i.e., model (7), could have a large number of explanatory variables and thus generate poor forecasts due to lack of efficiency.
-Thus, we simplify the general ADL model using the LASSO procedure following Ma et al. (2016) (we refer to the resulted model as the ADL-raw model thereafter).
-At this stage, we use the LASSO procedure as a model specification strategy rather than a variable selection method as previous studies indicate that models simplified by the LASSO procedure could have good forecasting performance and outperform traditional models specified based on statistical significance (Epprecht, Guegan, & Veiga, 2013; Ma et al., 2016).
-In addition, the LASSO procedure enables the automation of the statistical forecasting task which becomes essential as typically grocery retailers stock a tremendous number of SKUs (L. Cooper et al., 1999).
-However, we need to mitigate the limitation that the LASSO procedure could miss important variables under the condition of multicollinearity, even at the cost of reduced efficiency.
-Thus, we construct a supplementary parallel ADL model which has a similar specification compared to the ADL-raw model but only includes the price and promotion variables of the focal product:
+The general ADL model, as shown in equation (7), could have too many explanatory variables and lack parsimony.
+Thus, we simplify the model using the LASSO procedure following Ma et al. (2016) (we refer to the resulted model as the ADL-raw model thereafter).
+During this stage, we use the LASSO procedure as a model specification strategy rather than a variable selection method as previous studies indicate that models simplified by the LASSO procedure could have good forecasting performance and outperform traditional models specified based on statistical significance (Epprecht, Guegan, & Veiga, 2013; Ma et al., 2016).
+Also, the LASSO procedure enables the automation of the statistical forecasting task which becomes essential as typically grocery retailers stock a tremendous number of SKUs (L. Cooper et al., 1999).
+To prevent the LASSO procedure missing important variables, we initially construct a supplementary parallel ADL model which has a similar specification compared to the general ADL model but only includes the price and promotion variables of the focal product:

 ln⁡(y0,t)=intercept+τ*time+j=1Lαjln⁡(y0, t-j)+j=0Lβ0,jln⁡(p0,t-j)+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+d=112θdFour_week_dummyd+c=19v=01δc,vCalendarEventc,t-v+εt